Einheit-Zenkai/meet-riders/README.md

 ## Getting Started
 The app is still in development, but you can set up the dev server to see how it works.
-The frontend is built with Next.js and the backend is built with Supabase.
+The web client is built with Next.js (see `apps/web`) and the backend is powered by Supabase.
-You must run frontend and have a supabase backend with simmilar schema to test it out.
+You must run the web client and have a Supabase backend with a similar schema to test it out.

 Make sure you have the following installed:
 - [Git](https://git-scm.com/) (optional, for cloning the repo)